node-red/node-red.github.io/docs/api/admin/oauth.md

 file.
 The [security](/docs/security.html) section describes how that property should be configured.

-If that property is not set (nor the deprecated `httpAdminAuth` property), the Node-RED admin API is accessible to anyone with network access to Node-RED.
+If that property is not set the Node-RED admin API is accessible to anyone with network access to Node-RED.

 ### Step 0 - Check the authentication scheme